clairedelargy/Project-One/README.md

 ## Questions

-If you ahve any questions regarding the application contact either one of us by email...
+If you have any questions regarding the application contact either one of us by email...